Someone-finally/internet-server/README.md

 | ----------------- | ----- |

 # _IoT Project using Huzzah32_
-Esp32-huzzah that hosts a website for IoT applications for precise weather measurement for agricultural usecases .
-The esp32 website is created using Vite and uses React js library and the firmware for wifi, sensor connectivity is written by hand.
-Different protocols for communication of sensor readings such as REST, websockets, MQTT are also implemented.
+Developed an Esp32-Huzzah platform that hosts a website catering to IoT applications, ensuring sensor measurements across various commercial use cases.
+The website is built using Vite and leveraging the React.js library, offers a user-friendly interface.
+I handcrafted firmware to enable Wi-Fi functionality, sensor connectivity, and diverse communication protocols including REST, WebSockets, and MQTT—for transmitting sensor readings.

 ## Configurations